Have you ever thought “why coffee is so much popular”? Maybe the major reasons are its instant freshness and the variety in taste.

 Instant coffee has a constant taste.
 But the traditionally-made coffee may have different results depending on different methodologies.

 This has become a recent topic.
-After some studies, the scientists have found out external ingredients used in instant coffee.
+After some studies, scientists have found out external ingredients used in instant coffee.

 Well, most of them are responsible for high blood pressure and type-2 diabetes.